Discipline is defined as:

 Set the time aside and do what you have promised yourself.
 Don’t go against your promises.

 Remember the adage “take care of yourself before taking care of others?”

 When you put your body on hold and ignore your needs, your body will begin to break down from a lack of attention and of honoring.
 Like your automobile, the better you take care of it the longer and more problem free it is.
 Call this your preventive maintenance!
 Time to care for yourself is the regular tune up that is needed.
 Rest, relax, embrace quiet time and support the most precious vehicle you have.

 have the loving discipline to manage your attitude and perspective.

 Your body and mind do not need to operate separate from one another.
 A healthy attitude carries you through life, attracting the support you desire at the time when it is needed.
 You attract situations and people that support growth and expansion.
 Internally you support and carry yourself in high esteem.
 You know truth and have clarity.
 Stability, confidence and trust radiate outward.
 You feel like you can handle any situation as you are supported by your most valuable assets.
 These may be patience, an ability to take action, clear thinking or creative processing.
 As you acknowledge your assets, you will feel balanced, strong and clear.

 Training yourself to work with life in this way gives you the opportunity to realize how life can work more effectively.
 Question your thoughts as they come to mind.
 Review the quality of your thoughts to determine whether or not they are productive thoughts moving life forward.

 When a judgmental thought comes to your attention, give that situation and the people involved the freedom to do what they need to do and dismiss the thought.
-This will give you the freedom to remain on track with your own life details.
+This gives you the freedom to remain on track with your own life details.

 To create a shift within you, take time out, get quiet and see what you need to do for your own welfare.